khavishbhundoo/callmytrade-api/README.md

 In case this behaviour is not acceptable for your trading strategy then modify `fly.toml` to set `min_machines_running = 1`.

 ### Method 2 : Docker Compose
-Some cloud providers support `docker-compose.yml` deployments.For example in AWS can use Elastic Beanstalk service.
+Some cloud providers support `docker-compose.yml` deployments.For example in AWS you can use Elastic Beanstalk or Fargate service.
 Create a `docker-compose.yml` as shown below and change details with your own.
 ```
 services: